gilbertw1/drop/README.md

-    dir = '~/.drop'               # Directory used to save screenshots (DEFAULT: ~/.drop) host = ''                     # Custom domain used to generate screenshot links (DEFAULT: empty) unique_length = 10            # Length of unique string used in creating filenames (DEFAULT: 10) filename_strategy = 'APPEND'  # Naming strategy to use when uploading file (DEFAULT: APPEND)
+    dir = '~/.drop'               # Directory used to save screenshots (DEFAULT: ~/.drop) host = ''                     # Custom domain used to generate screenshot links (DEFAULT: empty) unique_length = 10            # Length of unique string used in creating filenames (DEFAULT: 10) filename_strategy = 'append'  # Naming strategy to use when uploading file (DEFAULT: APPEND)
                                   #   VALUES:
-                                  #       APPEND: Append unique string to filename
+                                  #       append: Append unique string to filename
-                                  #       EXACT: Don't alter filename when uploading
+                                  #       exact: Don't alter filename when uploading
-                                  #       REPLACE: Replace filename with unique string
+                                  #       replace: Replace filename with unique string

     [aws]
     bucket = 'drop'               # S3 bucket to upload screenshots & files to (DEFAULT: empty)